Tenguh/Fully-Automated-Jenkins-CICD-Pipeline/README.md

 Custom TCP → Port 8080 → Source: 0.0.0.0/0 (for Jenkins)
 Click Launch Instance

-2. Install Jenkins on the EC2 Instance
+2. Install Jenkins & Git on the EC2 Instance
 SSH into the instance
 ![](ssh.png)
 Then install Jenkins with the following commands